thomarite/ceos-testing/README.md

 # Arista cEOS

 You will need to create an account in arista.com (it is free) to downloand the cEOS images.
+I am using 4.23.3M

 # Hardware

-My laptop is running Debian 10 Testing, Intel i7 and 8GB RAM.
-It struggles a bit with the 6 containers running.
+My laptop (2015) is running Debian 10 Testing, Intel i7 and 8GB RAM.
+It struggles a bit with the 6 containers running so I am using the 3-node topology.

 # MPLS SR